bsdpunk/hipHopShell/README.md

 Tab Completion is your friend.

-When Words fail you, but the cli calls out to you
+When Words fail, but the cli calls out to you

 ![BSDPunk LOC Graph](thing.gif)